Christchurch Polytechnic Institute of Technology

 The Christchurch Polytechnic Institute of Technology (CPIT), formerly the Christchurch Technical College, was an institute of technology in Christchurch, New Zealand.
 It merged with Aoraki Polytechnic and became Ara Institute of Canterbury in 2016.

 CPIT provided full-time and part-time education in technologies and trades.
 It was the largest polytechnic and institute of technology in the South Island (25,000 students) and one of the leading institutions of its kind in the country.

-In New Zealand's ranking, the Performance Based Research Fund, based on the scientific output of all employees, CPIT ranked 4th among all institutes of technologies in New Zealand.
+In New Zealand's ranking, the Performance Based Research Fund, based on the scientific output of all employees, CPIT ranked 4th among all institutes of technology in New Zealand.
 It offered a comprehensive range of programmes, which covered almost all subject areas.
 CPIT specialised in Music Arts, Visual Art & Design, Nursing, Applied Management (Business), Engineering, Applied Science, Education, Information Technology, and Architecture.
 CPIT hosted New Zealand's only school for radio journalism and communication, the New Zealand School of Broadcasting.
 It had a student population from more than 50 countries.